 How much does it cost to start?

-Pre-built countertop systems like the Click and Grow Smart Garden 3 cost 60 to 100 pounds and include everything you need, including built-in LED lights.
+Pre-built countertop systems like the Click and Grow Smart Garden 3 cost ยฃ60-100 and include everything you need, including built-in LED lights.
 These are the most hands-off option and make excellent gifts for curious beginners.
+See our 7 best hydroponic starter kits guide for detailed reviews.

 Is hydroponics hard to learn?